jotaijs/jotai-scope/README.md

 ### At‑a‑glance

 * Scopes are opt‑in.
 Only atoms listed in `atoms` or `atomFamilies`.
-* **Derived atoms** work intuitively.

 * **Unscoped derived** atoms can read both unscoped and scoped atoms.
-  * **Implicit dependency scoping.** When you scope a derived atom, every atom it touches (recursive) is scoped automatically, but only when read by the derived atom.
+* **Scoped derived** atoms implicitly scope their atom dependencies.
+When you scope a derived atom, every atom it touches (recursive) is scoped automatically, but only when read by the derived atom.
 Outside the derived atom, it continues to be unscoped.
-* **Nested lookup.** If a scope can’t find the atom in the current scope, it bubbles to the nearest parent scope, up to the nearest store.
+* **Nested lookup.** If a scope can’t find the atom in the current scope, it inherits from the nearest parent scope, up to the nearest store.
-* Works for both reading from atoms *and* writing to atoms.
+* Scoping works for both reading from atoms *and* writing to atoms.

 ---